 The Digital Ambassadors program is described in a comprehensive report, Supporting Technology Integration in STEM Teacher Preparation: Case Studies from Across California State University Campuses

-The vast resources the Digital Ambassadors used during 2012-2013 included platforms, software, applications, and tools.
+Some of the vast resources the Digital Ambassadors have used include platforms, software, applications, and tools.
 They were instrumental in helping these educators think about exciting new ways to teach and new opportunities for students to demonstrate their learning.
 An annotated list of these resources has been created.

 Universal Design for Learning (UDL) is a set of design principles for curriculum development that provide equal opportunities for all individuals to learn.
 To learn more about UDL, visit these sites: